Anne Beadsmore Smith: Honours

-In the 1918 New Year Honours, Smith was awarded a bar to her Royal Red Cross (RRC*) "in recognition of [her] very valuable services during the war".
+In the 1918 New Year Honours, Smith was awarded a Bar to her Royal Red Cross "in recognition of [her] very valuable services during the war".
 She was also made a Chevalier of the Légion d'Honneur by France for her war service, and she was granted permission to wear the award in 1920.
 In the 1925 King's Birthday Honours, she was made Dame Commander of the Order of the British Empire (DBE) in recognition of her work as Matron-in-Chief of Queen Alexandra's Imperial Military Nursing Service, and thereby granted the title of dame.